0atman/noboilerplate/scripts/16-rust-testing.md

 _(disclosure: The company's CTO is my brother!)_

 - As with previous sponsors, Razor Secure don't want your money, they actually want to pay you.
-- This is because they've asked me to tell you about their open full-stack and Rust positions at their company.
+- This is because they've asked me to tell you about their open full-stack positions at their company.

 ---